Webfleet-Solutions/oauth-java-example/README.md

 |**refresh_token**|:heavy_check_mark:|Refresh token representing resource owner's previous authorization for issuing access tokens on its behalf|

-A successful response will response something like:
+A successful response will be something like:

 ```json
 {